CURE FAQs: Frequently Asked Questions

 by Dr. Craig Backs

 A few weeks later, I received a call from the hospital.
-It was this man’s wife, informing me that he had suffered cardiac arrest while exercising the prior morning.
-He had been successfully resuscitated and was recovering without apparent residual effects.
+It was his wife, informing me that he had suffered a cardiac arrest while exercising at the YMCA.
+Fortunately, beating the odds, he had been successfully resuscitated and was recovering without apparent residual effects.

 He now wanted to discuss a CurePlan because his catheterization had demonstrated three vessel coronary artery disease and he was recommended for coronary bypass surgery.
 He asked: “What should I do?”

 Sadly, I had little to offer him and urged him to follow the advice he had gotten for standard care.
-I had no influence on his hospital care other than as a “friend” that would only create friction with his surgeon and other doctors.
+I had no influence on his hospital care other than to create friction with his surgeon and other doctors.

 I could have suggested he go home, come see me to discuss the details, and then decide if surgery, with all its risks, is the correct option.
 However, I didn’t believe it was worth the risk of him going into cardiac arrest again outside the hospital.
 I did not have all of the details of his diagnosis and he had previously declined my offer for a custom CurePlan and advice for proactive measures.

-So, he and his family went through life altering operation on the heels of a life altering cardiac arrest and resuscitation.
-All of this would likely have been avoided if he had known of his arterial disease early and proactively treated the missed root causes proactively.
+So, he and his family went through life disrupting operation on the heels of a cardiac arrest and resuscitation.
+All of this could have been avoided if he had known of his arterial disease early and proactively treated the blind spot root causes proactively.

-I hope that someone who reads this story will act proactively in their own interest and for the benefit of their loved ones.
-Identify the disease that lurks within and could take you out in a moment without warning.
+I hope that anyone who reads this story will act proactively in their own interest and for the benefit of their loved ones.
+Identify the disease that lurks within, that could take you out in a moment without warning.
+Go to TheCureCenter.Life and click the boxes to get started.

 Read More